 When you sign up for a Membership, consult with our customer service team, send us an email, request information about our services, fill in forms on our website, or communicate with us in any way, you are voluntarily giving us information that we collect.
 We also collect information you give to us when we contact you during the registration process or in the process or managing your account or your organisations account.
 That information may include your Identity Data, Contact Data, Financial Data, Transaction Data, Profile Data and Marketing and Communications Data.

 If you are becoming a Trustee of IOSH or are a serving trustee you will be obliged to disclose any criminal conviction imposed by a court, or any previous unspent convictions.
-Our lawful processing purpose is compliance with a legal obligation; to ensure that statutory automatic disqualification rules do not apply.
-In addition, and for the same lawful purpose we may also process criminal conviction information received from a third party We will treat this data in accordance with the principles of the general data protection regulation and it will not be retained following a decision on your application.
+Our lawful processing purpose is compliant with a legal obligation; to ensure that statutory automatic disqualification rules do not apply.
+In addition, and for the same lawful purpose we may also process criminal conviction information received from a third party.
+We will treat this data in accordance with the principles of the general data protection regulation and it will not be retained following a decision on your application.

 To meet our public interest objectives set out in the Royal Charter we may need to collect certain information regarding criminal convictions imposed by a court, or any previous unspent convictions where you are applying for admission, including re-admission to IOSH.
 To meet the same objective, we may ask you for this information at any time during your period of membership to assess your compliance with the code of conduct for IOSH membership, which forms part of your Membership terms and conditions.
 In addition, and for the same purpose we may also process criminal conviction information received from a third party.